El Puente (TV series): Format

 In the first season, a group of fifteen strangers was brought together and challenged to build a bridge to an island 300 meters away in 30 days.
 If they were successful, each contestant had to vote on who deserved to receive the €100,000 prize that was kept there.
 The person with the most votes had then to decide whether to keep it for themselves or share it among the group.

 In the second season, two competing groups were introduced, among other twists.
 Each group consisted of seven people and had to build a bridge of 400 meters in 20 days.

 Series overview

 International adaptations

 The French adaptation of the show, titled The Bridge : Le Trésor de Patagonie and hosted by Stéphane Rotenberg, premiered on M6 on 3 January 2019.
 A British adaptation, titled The Bridge and narrated by James McAvoy, was produced by Workerbee for Channel 4 in 2020.
 A Brazilian adaptation was produced for HBO Max in 2021.

-An Australian version was commissioned for Paramount+ in 2022, with the first episode also broadcast on sister free-to-air channel Network 10.
+An Australian version was commissioned for Paramount+ in 2022, with the first episode also broadcast on sister free-to-air channel Network 10 as a preview.
+Ten months later, the full series was broadcast on Network 10 in primetime, in the place of the premiere week of the 15th season of MasterChef Australia, which was delayed a week following the death of judge Jock Zonfrillo.